 You can add real estate to your portfolio without actually buying property.

 What are the benefits of real estate investment?

 Meaningful real estate investing is essential for a well-rounded and successful investment package, and the benefits go well beyond diversification.
-The most obvious benefit of real estate investment is the financial one.
-Real estate earns attractive monthly returns and can provide a regular fixed income stream over a set time frame.
-Speaking of tangibility, that’s another benefit: Real estate is a hard permanent asset that can be easily securitized.
+The most obvious benefits of real estate investment are the potential financial advantages.
+Real estate can earn attractive stable monthly returns based upon regular fixed income like cash flow streams over a set time frame.
+Speaking of tangibility, that’s another benefit: Real estate is a hard permanent asset that can be securitized.
 It has value, and you can calculate that value at any given moment.

 Take advantage of having solid real estate investing as a meaningful part of your portfolio.
-It’s a self-evident way to enjoy reasonable returns and balance out the vagaries and unpredictable fluctuations in public securities markets, both domestic and international.
-It’ll pay off in the long term while maintaining a high degree of safety.
+It’s a self-evident way to enjoy risk-adjusted returns and balance out the volatility and unpredictable fluctuations in public securities markets, both domestic and international.
+It works best when you can invest for the longer term while maintaining a high degree of safety through careful management.

 Other benefits of real estate investment to note include:

 - The ability to take advantage of leverage

 - Tax deductions